BlueStamp-Engineering-2022/Anika_BSE_Project/index.md

 ![Headstone Image](https://lh3.googleusercontent.com/pw/AM-JKLUdOuU9Q6jJW24ISIrUQ86stBQrCDxvoC6gCmYYJBYLRuTZ0KuYGIkEr4aPZzd6wEQgvUS3nlK2IZbWJMW13zeNAtBtXtwrCLN6D4wDYT2vPBLwp_yU01ss2ku1Mu6appCKLMp1psU20Tl-z7ugj-Xs=s1290-no?authuser=0)

 # Final Milestone
 My final milestone was adding modifications.
 I added LED lights, one green and one red.
 The green light flashes for a second when a person is allowed in.
-When a person is not allowed in/ a new guest it will flash red for a second.
+When a person is not allowed in/a new guest is at the door, it will flash red for a second.
 Another modification I added was with the email function.
-I changed it so when a specific person is at the door it will also send an email.
+I changed it so when a specific person is at the door, it will also send an email.
 Before, it only sent an email when the person was unknown, now it sends when they are unknown and when a person you want to id at your door.
 I also attatched all components onto a piece of acrylic so it can easily be moved.

 [![Final Milestone](https://img.youtube.com/vi/LYExreLvghs/hqdefault.jpg )](https://www.youtube.com/watch?v=LYExreLvghs "Final Milestone")